man holding his head in pain

 • Fatigue

-• Breast tenderness or gynecomastia (resulting from high estradiol)
+• Breast tenderness or gynecomastia (due to elevated estradiol)

 Monitoring of Long-Term Enclomiphene Use